How to Keep Australian Native Stingless Bees

 Once you have suitably placed your bees, you can release them by sliding the clear gauze caps off the black elbows.
 The bees will begin to forage.

-Maintenance Generally, you should not have to do much to look after your hive.
+Generally, you should not have to do much to look after your hive.
+Periodically check on the bees on a warm day to make sure there is activity at the entrance.
+You do not ever need to duplicate your hive or harvest honey.
 If you have any questions, contact your supplier.

 Moving hives under 50cm - If you need to move your hive a distance of 50cm or less, simply move the hive.
 The bees with adjust within a day.